deni1688/mtscore/README.md

 # MTSCore
-A small framework for creating declarative expresss routing and dependency injection.
+A small framework for creating declarative express routing with built in dependency injection.